 • Plastic is almost always made from oil and gas (fossil fuels) so limiting plastic production is one way we can take climate action.

-• Additionally, zero waste haircare brands tend to prioritize the use of organic and non-toxic ingredients, ethical manufacturing processes, and are focused on minimizing their broader negative impact – which, I’m sure we can all agree are good things.
+• Additionally, zero waste haircare brands tend to prioritize the use of organic and non-toxic ingredients, ethical manufacturing processes, and are focused on minimizing their broader negative impact – which, we can all agree are good things.

 We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 We explain this further in our Terms of Use.